snotskie/ttrpg/site/src/index.md

     - If your game's setting has non-human characters and your character is one of them, also describe one or two simple actions, within reason, that characters of your non-human species can perform unaided that human characters can't.

 !!! warning "Rules Note: When History Overlaps Other Stats"
+    Yellow boxes like these provide important notes about the rules!

     When both your History Stat and another Basic Stat would be applicable in a situation, the DM may decide which applies more.
 Otherwise, you choose which to use.

 !!! details "DM Note: Scope of History Stat"